 For now, we are adding the ReportName variable to the header.
-I suggest you refer Add Page Headers and footers article to understand the steps involved in adding header & Footer.
+I suggest you refer to Add Page Headers and footers article to understand the steps involved in adding header & Footer.

 Once you select the Text Box Properties.. option, a new window called Text Box Properties will be opened.

 Under the Font tab Please change the text box font.
-First, we will change the font family Property to Cambria, Size to 14pt, Font Style property to Bold, and colour to dark Green.
+First, we will change the font family Property to Cambria, Size to 14pt, Font Style property to Bold, and color to dark Green.
 I suggest you refer Add TextBox to Report article to understand the formatting options